hardpixel/action-crud/README.md

   # Using the set_index_scope function
   set_index_scope :published

-  # Or by setting the model_name class attribute
+  # Or by setting the index_scope class attribute
   self.index_scope = :published
 end
 ```